puppetlabs/iac/_posts/2020-03-27-status-update.md

 ## Happy 5 years work anniversary, David Schmitt !

 He has been an essential part of our team's journey and success.
-We are grateful for the dedication and passion you have shown.Thank you for being with us.
+We are grateful for the dedication and passion you have shown.
+Thank you for being with us.
 Happy Work Anniversary!

 ## Other things